openwebf/webf/README.md

 Further, financial contributions can pave the way for erstwhile members of the Kraken team to rejoin our mission, bolstering our developmental pace and potential.

+If you or your team are interested in supporting us, please contact @andycall on our Discord channel.

 ## Join the community (Beta)

 [![Discord Shield](https://discordapp.com/api/guilds/1008119434688344134/widget.png?style=banner1)](https://discord.gg/DvUBtXZ5rK)